basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 keywords: [appendix, concepts]
 ---

+In distributed data storage systems, data convergence is an inescapable problem.
+In a distributed key/value store like Riak

+Sean Cribbs talk

+The prime question: who is responsible for convergence?
+Problem: no clear winner, especially when race conditions are in play LWW/throw one out/timestamps is one option (Cassandra), the other is vclocks/keeping both (no causal relation) Semantic resolution => YOU are on the hook to decide which values win Shopping cart = Dynamo paper
+Usability problem
+Monotonicity => things either don't change or go in one direction; monotonic datatypes only go in one direction, e.g. lists that only grow (no remove operations)
+Convergent: state based
+Commutative: operation based => replicas forward state to other replicas, which enables them to "know what to do" Treedoc => collaborative editing (GoogleDocs example)

 Applications need deterministic means of resolving conflicts; one way is to resolve those conflicts on the application side, via siblings (which is the default behavior now that `allow_mult` is set to `true` by default)

 CRDTs must be idempotent, commutative, and associative